Is the Stock Market Rigged???

 • The stock market has always swung in both extremes as part of the ebb and flow of economics, world events and collective psychology.

-• The disconnect between stocks and the economy is more a timing issue.
+• The disconnect between stocks and the economy is more of a timing issue.
 As a speculative venue, the market will rise well in advance of an anticipated economic recovery.

 • Crashes are driven by nothing more sinister than human greed coming to its inevitable conclusion.